The role of grain dynamics in determining the onset of sediment transport: Results

-Figure~\ref{fig:size-scaling-bumpy} shows the same data, but for 2D systems using frictional grains, both with Cundall-Strack friction and the grain-asperity model.
-We again observe a good agreement with Eqs.~\eqref{eqn:Weibull} and \eqref{eqn:Weibull-CDF} with $\alpha\approx 2.4$.
+Figure~\ref{fig:size-scaling-bumpy} shows the same data, but for 2D systems using Cundall-Strack friction with $\mu=0.6$ and the grain-asperity model with $\mu_{\rm eff}=0.6$ (S-8 settings).
+Our results are again consistent with Eqs.~\eqref{eqn:Weibull} and \eqref{eqn:Weibull-CDF} with $\alpha\approx 2.4$.
 We note that the primary difference between the frictionless case~\citep{clark2015hydro} and the frictional results shown here is in the effective system size $M_{\rm eff}= W_{\rm eff}H_{\rm eff}$.
 In systems with tangential forces, where $W$ is larger than a few grains, we find that $M_{\rm eff} = W$, and the system height is nearly irrelevant.
 For frictionless disks, $H_{\rm eff}$ is calculated by integrating the probability of the initiation of grain motion over the depth of the system, which is equal to the fluid force profile.
 Thus, friction strongly suppresses the initiation of surface grain motion from rearrangements below the surface.
-The open star symbols in Fig.~\ref{fig:size-scaling-bumpy} show the statistics for $\Theta_f$ for ensembles of 5-mers with $\mu_{\rm eff}=0.6$ that were allowed to settle at $\Theta=0.033$ and ${\rm Re}_* \approx 10$ ($\Gamma=0.02$) for width $W/D=5$, 10, 20, and 40, and depth $ND/W=10$, 20, and 40.
-These 5-mers have $\mu_{\rm eff} \approx 0.6$, which sufficiently suppresses grain rearrangements deep in the bed such that the collapse is good for $M_{\rm eff} = W$.

 We also note that the initiation of grain motion in systems with tangential forces depends on preparation history in a way that is different from frictionless systems.
 Specifically, systems with tangential contact forces that settle at a larger value of $\Theta$ tend to fail at larger values of $\Theta_f$.
 In frictionless simulations, we found no variation of the statistics of $\Theta_f$ with the value of $\Theta$ at which the system settled.
 The open stars shown in Fig.~\ref{fig:size-scaling-bumpy} settled at $\Theta=0.033$, whereas the filled red stars settled at $\Theta=0.067$.
 Settling at a larger value of $\Theta$ makes these systems statistically stronger on average but does not affect $\Theta_c$.